exercism/javascript/exercises/concept/nullability/.docs/introduction.md

 # Introduction

-The `null` value in Javascript represents the intentional absence of an object value.
-It is one of Javascript's primitive types.
+The `null` value in JavaScript represents the intentional absence of an object value.
+It is one of JavaScript's primitive types.

 ```javascript
 // I do not have an apple.